dashpay/docs/wallets/dashcore/advanced.rst

 Tor
 ===

-Tor is free and open-source software for enabling anonymous communication.
+`Tor <torproject.org/>`__ is free and open-source software for enabling anonymous communication.
 The name derived from the acronym for the original software project name "The Onion Router".
 Tor directs Internet traffic through a free, worldwide, volunteer overlay network consisting of more than seven thousand relays to conceal a user's location and usage from anyone conducting network surveillance or traffic analysis.

 Dash Core GUI
 -------------